Hulman Field logistics unit redesignated as squadron May 15

 |0

-This work, Hulman Field logistics unit redesignated as squadron May 15 [Image 5 of 5], by SMSgt Joseph Pearison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hulman Field logistics unit redesignated as squadron May 15, by SMSgt Joseph Pearison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT